filipeborato/zimpler-test/README.md

 # zimpler-test

-This project is an example of code extracting data from an HTML table, the parser and a JSON response API.
+This project is an example of code extracting data from an HTML table, the parser and sorting an array by name and a JSON response API.

 ### Instalation and Testing